annagabain/Mom-Schedule/README.md

 ## UX

+It is crucial to identify and get to know the website user in order to enhance the user experience.
+A Persona method helps 'bringing to life' a real-life individual with personality traits, favourite choices and preferences.
+Jane Smith (the Persona) is a working mother that loves bio products and enjoys walks in the nature.
+She will like the Mom Schedule colour pallette in natural tones.
+The persona summary is created with a tool called Xtensio that helps to conduct a virtual UX analysis.
+Additionally, a customer journey tracking was conducted to follow Jane's navigation and make it to her most convenience.

-Addressed the user persona from my previous projects. https://github.com/annagabain/Mom-Lifehacks#User-Experience-and-User-Interface-Design-UX-and-UI
+More about this user Persona is described in my previous project, called Mom Lifehacks: https://github.com/annagabain/Mom-Lifehacks#User-Experience-and-User-Interface-Design-UX-and-UI

 ### User Stories

-- As a site user, I can register so that I can have a unique and private schedule
+- As a site user, I can register so that I can have a unique and private schedule.

-- As a site user, I can log in so that I can view my own schedule
+- As a site user, I can **log in** so that I can view my own schedule.

-- As a site user, I can see the schedule so that I can overview my tasks
+- As a user, I can see a navigation option (sidebar) so that I can create, sort my tasks, manage them, as well as find the contact option.

+- CRUD * - As a site user I can **Create** a task so that I can note down an event or an activity.

-- As a site user, I can View an individual task so that I can read the details of it
+- CRUD - As a site user, I can **View** an individual task so that I can read the details of it.

-- As a site user, I can Edit an individual task so that I can adapt it to my needs
+- CRUD - As a site user, I can **Edit** an individual task so that I can adapt it to my needs.

+- CRUD - As a site user I can **Delete** an individual task so that I can remove the no longer needed information.

+- As a user I can see my tasks as cards so that I have a better visual overview.

+- As a user, I can view my tasks marked on a calendar so that I can remember the dates.

+- As user I can contact the site owners so that can ask questions or provide feedback.

-- As **a Site Admin**, I can log in so that I can **view and manage the users and tasks**
+- As **a Site Admin**, I can log in so that I can **view and manage the users, task categories and tasks**.

+- As a Site Admin, I can see the messages sent from the 'contact us' form so that I can **communicate with the user**.

+- As a Site Admin, I can access the user registration information so that I can help them changing the passwords, editing or deleting the accounts.

 All user stories as part of a project: https://github.com/users/annagabain/projects/7/views/1

+CRUD *  means CREATE, READ, UPDATE and DELETE

 ### Responsivity